memothelemo/TycoonStuff/CONTRIBUTING.md

 ## Unit Testing
 This game repository provides automated unit tests for util modules (inside `src/Shared/Specs`)

 You can run the testing process if you have Roblox Studio and Foreman installed.
-(Only works on Windows and MacOs):
+(Only works on Windows and MacOS):

 1. Run this line below here:
 ```bash